 Keeping plantation forests on state land safe

-We work with HQPlantations Pty Ltd to make our plantation forests as safe as possible for all visitors and users, and to maintain their environmental values.
+The State works with HQPlantations Pty Ltd to make plantation forests on state land as safe as possible for all visitors and users, and to maintain their environmental values.
 These areas can be endangered by illegal activities such as:

 - driving unregistered vehicles